-Non-traditional local program: Homeownership - currently no waiting list, program particiaption is open to otherwise eligible families; if demand for soft second mortgages approaches annual budget authority a waiting list of participants with mortgage preapproval letters will be established.
+The Homeownership program: No wait list has been established for this program.
+Program participation is open to otherwise eligible families; if demand for soft second budget authority approaches budget authority a waiting list of participants with mortgage pre-approval letters will be established.